 In addition to our regular discussions, we plan concrete actions at the Department.
 We have an annual budget available to support these actions.

-we are aiming to install a virtual anonymous dropbox- this tool can be used to send us anonymous feedback, comments, concerns but also praise about the Department’s and our work
+- we have installed an online anonymous drop box- this tool can be used to send us anonymous feedback, comments, concerns but also praise about the Department’s and our work.
+See information below.

-To celebrate the International Women's Day of 2022, we interviewed our female physics professors.
-The interviews can be found here: https://www.aalto.fi/en/news/meet-our-female-phys-professors
+To mark Women's Day in 2022 we interviewed our female physics professors.
+The interviews can be found here: https://www.aalto.fi/en/news/meet-our-female-phys-professors.

 Some earlier highlights